 5. Sheer Shades

-Traditional Sheer Shades or Flat Sheer Shades are both a fantastic choice for exterior style.
+Traditional Sheer Shades or Dual Sheer Shades are both a fantastic choice for exterior style.
 The large slats give you the clean look of shutters, and the softness of fabric.
 If you can’t decide between blinds and shades, these are truly the best of both worlds.

 Draperies give your windows a classic look, but can be fussy to keep looking uniform.
 Draperies are typically a secondary treatment.
 As such, we recommend that you layer one of the other options listed above behind them.
 This will allow you to adjust your treatments and not have to worry about moving them back to look uniform all the time.

 Plus, some draperies can look rumpled and uneven in windows.
 If you’re sticking with drapes alone, be sure that you steam the lining as well as the front when you install them for a clean look outside.